-2.3.1 This is the 'Agreement to Provide Auditing Services' which is available as a specimen version on the Audit Office of NSW (the Audit Office) website at https://www.audit.nsw.gov.au/audit-service-providers.
-It contains the terms and conditions of the contractual arrangement proposed to be made between the successful tenderer and the Principal to enable the supply of the external audit services.
+This is the 'Agreement to Provide Auditing Services (Head Agreement)' (dated 4 September 2018) which is available on the Audit Office of NSW (the Audit Office) website and via the above link.

+It contains the terms and conditions of the contractual arrangement between the successful tenderer and the Principal to enable the supply of the external audit services.